ehn-dcc-development/eu-dcc-hcert-spec/README.md

 The trust model is currently under development.
 It is assumed to be a Health specific version of the ICOA Master List concept (see also https://www.who.int/publications/m/item/interim-guidance-for-developing-a-smart-vaccination-certificate) that is Health and COVID specific.

-The core of this consists of a simple (at this time, one layer deep) list of Country Signing Certificate Authorities that sign Document Signer Certificates.
-These are then used to sign the above digital health certificates.
+The core of this consists of a simple (at this time, one layer deep) list of Country Signing Certificate Authorities (CSCA) that sign Document Signer Certificates (DSC).
+These are then used to sign the above mentioned digital health certificates.

 The list of trusted keys used by verifiers will include a number of public keys together with issuer metadata.
 The keys used to sign the HCERTs are included on the Trusted List, there are no CAs or other intermediate parties involved in the validation process in the verifier.
 If there are any CAs - they are _only_ there to facilitate the creation of the trusted list of public keys.
 They are not used during verification itself (as this is generally offline -- and purely based on the trusted list of that day).